What You Need to Know About Recycling and Reclamation Worker

 - Forklift Driver (Team Lead Driver) Recycling and Waste Dock

-There were about 263,500 jobs for Recycling and Reclamation Worker in 2016 (in the United States).
+In the United States, there were 263,500 jobs for Recycling and Reclamation Worker in 2016.
 New jobs are being produced at a rate of 4.4% which is below the national average.
 The Bureau of Labor Statistics predicts 11,600 new jobs for Recycling and Reclamation Worker by 2026.
-The BLS estimates 31,400 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 31,400 job openings in this field each year.

 The states with the most job growth for Recycling & Reclamation Worker are Nevada, Florida, and Utah.
 Watch out if you plan on working in Delaware, Maine, or Alaska.
 These states have the worst job growth for this type of profession.